BIOGRAPHY

 2018/21 WW1 Centennary Artists commissions, Australian War Memorial

-2016 Aarhus 2017 Denmark.
+2016 Aarhus European Capital of Culture 2017.
 New work commission

 Nominee for Le Prix Meurice Paris